 As a key element in the VYOA's partnership with school music programs, all VYOA students in elementary and middle school are required to participate in their school music program if one is offered.
+Though there is no high school music program participation requirement, VYOA high school musicians are expected to participate in their school music program.
 At all grade levels, when scheduling conflicts arise between VYOA and school music events (especially performances), participation in those school music events is given precedence, resulting in an excused absence.